yyhhoi/HippoSLAM/How to run in Ubuntu.md

 This documentation guides how to run the simulations in Ubuntu.

+Prerequisites:
+- Anaconda

+You can also use pyenv for creating a python environment.

 # Installing Webots
 1. Go to https://github.com/cyberbotics/webots/releases
 2. It is recommanded to choose the R2023b version, on which the project is developed.